 Travel Approval Process

 Any instance of travel during which an organization will be representing FGCU off-campus for an event, conference, activity, etc. requires completion of a Travel Form containing specific information about the event.
 Please note the OFSL does not coordinate travel arrangements for groups.
-All coordination of travel is the responsibility of the Student Organization members, but OFSL staff can meet with students to discuss travel plans and logistics.
+All coordination of travel is the responsibility of the Organization members, but OFSL staff can meet with students to discuss travel plans and logistics.
 All students/members will be held to the Student Code of Conduct during organizational or personal travel.
 If there are alleged violations of Student Code of Conduct, your organization and individuals will likely be charged.

 Note to Advisors: Traveling with a Fraternity/Sorority may not be considered part of your job description.
-On campus and alumni advisors are not required to participate in travel with their organization, if you choose to it is suggested that you request annual leave (FGCU staff memers) appropriately with your employer.
+Faculty/Staff and alumni advisors are not required to participate in travel with their organization, if you choose to, it is suggested that you request annual leave (FGCU staff members) appropriately with your employer.

 To submit a request for Organization Travel, complete the appropriate Travel Planning Form located in Eaglelink and provide all of the required information

-**Please note: Forms for In-State and Domestic travel must be submitted to OSI a minimum of 2 weeks prior to the departure date.
+**Please note: Forms for In-State and Domestic travel must be submitted to OFSL a minimum of 2 weeks prior to the departure date.

 Types of Travel